wp-plugins/mmww/readme.txt

 Adobe is pushing an interoperable standard called XMP to hold metadata as well.
 Video files also have metadata.

-If you use a production tools like Adobe Bridge or Audacity, you probably put this kind of metadata into your files.
+If you use a production tool like Adobe Bridge or Audacity, you probably put this kind of metadata into your files.
 And then you probably rekey it when you put the files into your WordPress site.